xCosmicOtter/bigdata/README.md

 cd bigdata

 # [All in One]
-# Directly Download, Extract and Run docker images
+# Directly Download, Extract boursorama.tar and Run docker images
 make all

 # === OR === #